Adrienne Shelly: Death and investigation

-Shelly was found dead at approximately 5:45 p.m on November 1, 2006.
+Shelly was found dead around 5:45 pm on November 1, 2006.
 Her husband, Andy Ostroy, discovered her body in the Abingdon Square apartment in Manhattan's West Village that she used as an office.
-Ostroy had dropped her off at 9:30 a.m.
+Ostroy had dropped her off at 9:30 am.
 He became concerned that Shelly had not been in contact during the day and asked the doorman to accompany him to the apartment.
 They found her body hanging from a shower rod in the bathtub with a bed sheet around her neck.

-Although the door was unlocked and money was missing from her wallet, the NYPD believed Shelly had taken her own life.
+Although the door was unlocked and money was missing from her wallet, the New York City Police Department believed Shelly had taken her own life.
 An autopsy found she had died as a result of neck compression.
 Ostroy insisted that his wife was happy in her personal and professional life, and would never have committed suicide leaving her two-and-a-half-year-old daughter motherless.
 His protests over the following days prompted further examination of the bathroom, which revealed a sneaker print in gypsum dust on the toilet beside where her body had been found.
 The print was matched to other shoe prints in the building where construction work had been done the day of Shelly's death.

 Diego Pillco, a 19-year-old construction worker from Ecuador, was arrested on November 6 and confessed on tape to attacking Shelly and staging the fake suicide.
 Pillco's original version claimed that when Shelly demanded the construction noise be kept down, he threw a hammer at her.
 Afraid she might make a complaint that could result in his deportation, since he had immigrated into the United States illegally, he followed her back to her apartment.
-Pillco said Shelly slapped him when he grabbed her at her apartment door and he retaliated by punching her in the face, knocking her to the ground where she hit her head and fell unconscious.
+Pillco said Shelly slapped him when he grabbed her at her apartment door, and he retaliated by punching her in the face, knocking her to the floor, where she hit her head and fell unconscious.
 Believing he had killed her, he then hanged her to make it appear a suicide.
 This version of events was not supported given the lack of head trauma and the presence of neck compression as the cause of death.